cake-tech/cakewallet-guides/docs/cryptos/monero.md

 Monero, on the other hand, uses various technologies to ensure the privacy of its users.

+## Seed Format

+Cake Wallet uses a the 16-word Polyseed (Default) or the 25-word legacy seed for wallet creation and restoration.

 ## Syncing

 **The most common issue with Monero is an unsynchronized wallet.**